chooper1/LED-Project/Firmware/README.md

 # Firmware
 This repository contains the firmware for the microcontroller.

+Code:
+led_test_with_one_strip.ino - code for testing a single LED strip led_test_with_functions.ino - code for testing two LED strips contected via daisy chain

 Note that in order to run the firmware you need to install the Neopixel library.
 Steps: